Higashi-Ikebukuro runaway car crash: Civil lawsuit

-In October 2019, Takuya Matsunaga, the husband of the deceased woman and father of the child, brought a civil lawsuit against Iizuka, which is proceeding concurrently with the criminal prosecution.
+In October 2019, Takuya Matsunaga, the husband of the deceased woman and father of the child, brought a civil lawsuit against Iizuka, which proceeded concurrently with the criminal prosecution.
 Matsunaga announced in January 2021 that civil proceedings had been launched.
 In October 2023, the Tokyo District Court ruled in Matsunaga's favor, ordering Iizuka to pay ¥140 million in compensation.

-Effects of the incident
+Effects

 Allegations of special treatment

 Standard police practice in Japan is to arrest suspects of crime at the time they are apprehended; and standard journalistic practice in Japan is to refer to suspects in a case with the noun "suspect" (容疑者, yōgisha) suffixed to their surname, and without the usual honorific suffix of "san" or "sama".
 However, Iizuka was not arrested at the scene, or anytime thereafter, and was referred to in police reports and in the press as "Iizuka former official" or "Iizuka-san" rather than "Iizuka suspect."
 This led to criticism that Iizuka was being given special treatment because, being a retired senior bureaucrat, he was considered a "high-class citizen" (上級国民, jōkyū kokumin).

 Investigators of the crash said that he was not arrested because he was also an injured party and was admitted to hospital.
 This meant that his case did not fulfil the requirement for arrest stipulated by the Rules of Criminal Procedure, which is that there be grounds for fearing that he might flee and/or destroy evidence.
 The investigators claimed that they had not established that he was an ex-bureaucrat until some time after the crash, and that online criticism of them was incorrect.

-Regarding the use of honorifics suffixed to Iizuka's name, instead of the usual suffix "suspect", the Asahi Shimbun newspaper explained it saying that it was "to convey that [Iizuka] was a public servant with social influence", and the Nishinippon Shinbun said that it reflected their "clear rule that people not yet arrested should be referred to using an honorific suffix or their work-related title".
+Regarding the use of honorifics suffixed to Iizuka's name, instead of the usual suffix "suspect", the Asahi Shimbun newspaper explained it saying that it was "to convey that [Iizuka] was a public servant with social influence", and the Nishinippon Shimbun said that it reflected their "clear rule that people not yet arrested should be referred to using an honorific suffix or their work-related title".

 It is noted that following referral of the case to prosecutors on 12 November 2019, some media organs began referring to Iizuka as "the suspect, Iizuka" (Iizuka-yōgisha).
 Professor Yutaka Ōishi of Keio University said regarding the debate over Iizuka's title in the media: "I believe that criticism has been mounting based on the view that has taken hold that the police and the mass media have come together to protect the man [i.e., Iizuka] because he is a former bureaucrat."

 The author, Akira Tachibana, commented as follows: "Saying that there is no need to arrest [Iizuka] because he does not satisfy the stipulation that there be grounds for fearing that he might flee and/or destroy evidence is what human rights lawyers have long asserted.
 Yet, most arrests are made without giving any recognition to this protestation by such lawyers.
 Thus, in this case, one can only wonder what it was in this case that led to the snap decision to deem arrest unnecessary."